• Skip to primary navigation

 What shoes are you using here?

-White canvas shoes that I can’t link to, but I did link some other fantastic choices in the materials list.
+White canvas shoes that I can’t link to (they were from Costco and sold out quickly), but I did link some other fantastic choices in the materials list.

 Can I do this with liquid watercolors?

-Liquid watercolors are not permanent like tie-dye is, so I wouldn’t think it would work and keep.
+Liquid watercolors are not permanent like tie-dye is, so I wouldn’t think it would keep.

 Friends Art Lab Best Resources: